rdragon/InputMaster/README.md

 ```
 {Caps}d  Run http://www.dictionary.com/
-{Caps}p  Send ¶
+{Caps}s  Send âˆš
 {Caps};  Send This message is inserted when the ";" key is pressed while Caps is active.
 ```

-More examples can be found in `Resources/Tests.txt`.
+More examples can be found in `Resources/Tests.im`.

 ## Key sequences
 In the previous section we created hotkeys that required you to press a modifier key and another key.
 Using different modifier keys and combinations of modifiers it is possible to create a large number of hotkeys.
 However, these can be hard to remember.

 [Compose keys](https://en.wikipedia.org/wiki/Compose_key) enable you to define easy to remember key sequences to insert special characters.
 InputMaster has a similar feature, but does not limit you to only insert special characters.

 The following example defines four key sequences to open four different web pages.
 All sequences start with the Right Windows Key.
 The first sequence enables you to press the keys Right Windows Key, T, E, D to start translating from English to Dutch.

 ```
 {RWin}  EnterMode MyMode
-¶ ComposeMode MyMode
+âˆš> ComposeMode MyMode
   ted  Run http://translate.google.nl/#en/nl
   tde  Run http://translate.google.nl/#nl/en
   tes  Run http://translate.google.nl/#en/es